hubner-lab/GWANN/README.md

 * python2 (for [pheosim](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-265))
 * python>=3.8

-## How To Start
+## How to start

 To clone and run this application, you'll need [Git](https://git-scm.com) and python pip.
+Genotype data should be in compressed vcf format and the trait file (phenotype) should be in csv format and contain two columns: samples names and the trait score.
+The trait file must have headers: use 'sample' for the samples names column and any trait name for the trait score column.
 From your command line:

 ```bash
 # Clone this repository